What is Crowdschool?

 A/B Testing Different Designs

-I tested the top two designs on 10 different users to see which one was more intuitive and user friendly.
+I tested the top two designs for the teacher’s flow on 10 different users to see which one was more intuitive and user friendly.

 Design A: Divided into sections with a Top nav